Valence–Moirans railway

 The railway from Valence to Moirans is a 78 km long railway line in southeastern France.
 It was built by the PLM and opened on 9 May 1864 to link Valence and Grenoble.
 The line is electrified, and is double-track over two-thirds of its length.

 In 2011, Réseau Ferré de France announced an €80m contract award to electrify the line from Valence on Paris-Marseille line to Moirans on the Lyon-Grenoble line.
 The electrified connection to the LGV Méditerranée allows occasional high-speed services from points south to Grenoble and north.
-Construction started in December 2012 and was complete by December 2013.
+Construction started in December 2012 and was completed by December 2013.